aspects19/hubble/README.md

 4. **Explore the Code**:
 Familiarize yourself with the codebase.
 The main directories are:

-- `/src`: Contains the core application code.
+- `/src`: Contains sass code.
-- `/docs`: Contains all documentation and guides.
+- `/views`: Contains ejs code.
-- `/tests`: Contains unit and integration tests.
+- `/public`: Contains js code, manifest, and icons.

 ## Contributing
 We love contributions from everyone!
 Here's how you can help: